 - Business showed potential for profit if debt could be restructured

 - Working with an Insolvency Practitioner, we consolidated the debt and released working capital, allowing the company to move towards new opportunities

 A newly acquired events and hospitality provider was experiencing cashflow pressures due to over trading, poor weather, taking on loss making contracts and expensive litigation over breach of contract by the previous owners.

 The process reduced the monthly finance cost to the business and all equipment was then funded on a longer term (which more accurately reflected its useful working life).
-Loss making contracts did not form part of the acquisition and a significant amount of legacy debt was written off in the administration process.
-The business now has a simple asset finance arrangement with one provider and can focus on investing its cash into new, profitable opportunities rather than funding loss making contracts entered into by the original management.
+Loss-making contracts did not form part of the acquisition and a significant amount of legacy debt was written off in the administration process.
+The business now has a simple asset finance arrangement with one provider and can focus on investing its cash into new, profitable opportunities rather than funding loss-making contracts entered into by the original management.
 Crucially, the debt consolidation made the repayments manageable, allowing the management team to focus on moving the business forward.